joelberkeley/spidr/tutorials/HowSpidrWorks.md

 ```
 spidr uses this second approach of a supplementary list, or stack, of `Expr`s.

-In either of these approaches, we need to keep track of generated labels, so we don't reuse them.
+In either of these approaches, we need to keep track of generated tags, so we don't reuse them.
 Idris is a purely functional language, which means effects, including state, are explicit.
-In spidr, this state is expressed with the `Graph` type constructor, which is essentially a `State` over our topologically-sorted list.
-Put another way, `Graph` is the _effect_ of labelling nodes in our computational graph.
-This explicit state introduces the tradeoff between performance and ergonomics we mentioned earlier.
+In spidr, this state is expressed with the `Tag` type constructor, which is essentially a `State` over our topologically-sorted list.
+Put another way, `Tag` is the _effect_ of tagging nodes in our computational graph.
+This technique is called [_observable sharing_](https://www.cse.chalmers.se/~dave/papers/observable-sharing.pdf), and introduces the tradeoff between performance and ergonomics we mentioned earlier.

 So far, we've assumed a single scope.
 However, there are higher-order functions in StableHLO, such as [`sort`](https://openxla.org/stablehlo/spec#sort), [`reduce`](https://openxla.org/stablehlo/spec#reduce), and [`if`](https://openxla.org/stablehlo/spec#if).
 These functions themselves accept functions, which introduce their own scope, or sub-graphs, that must be constructed before we can construct the complete StableHLO graph.
 Let's see an example, by implementing `if`.
 We'll first need to add support for boolean types, for the predicate.
-Then add an `If` constructor to represent the operation, which uses a `Function` type that encapsulates the nodes labelled in this local scope, and the function result
+Then add an `If` constructor to represent the operation, which uses a `Function` type that encapsulates the nodes tagged in this local scope, and the function result
 ```idris
 data U = I Int | B Bool